 - If not, who wants to keep the house?

-- How should the value of the property be divided?
+- How should the value of the property split?

 If you inherit a house with siblings and only some of you want to sell, you have a few options: